curl/curl/docs/libcurl/opts/CURLOPT_CUSTOMREQUEST.md

 Instead of LIST and RETR when issuing POP3 based requests.

+## SIEVE

+Instead of LISTSCRIPTS and PUTSCRIPT when issuing SIEVE based requests.

 For example:

 When you tell libcurl to use a custom request it behaves like a LIST or RETR